 The neural network system and the FPU hardware performance are greatly affected by the FP addition .
 The bit-width reduced FP addition is modified for this study from the commercial IP, LEON processor.
 LEON FPU uses standard adder architecture .
 The system performance and the clock speed can be further improved by leading-one-prediction (LOP) algorithm and 2-path (close-and-far path) algorithm, respectively .

-Specifications of neural network-based FPGA face detector
+The specification of the implemented neural network-based FPGA face detector is summarized in Table 7.

 4.2.
 Detection Rate Error